bohdanbrn/node-tasks/README.md

 ## Task 2 - A simple application(Shopping Cart) built on TypeScript

 ## Task 3 - A simple Node.js application built on NestJS

+## Task 4 - A simple Node.js application built on NestJS and MongoDB